 The farm has also installed expensive drip irrigation on all of their fields.
 This allows them to supply water directly to the roots of the berry plants rather than wasting copious amounts of water using overhead spray irrigation commonly found at many farms.
 Drip irrigation also substantially reduces the amount of mold found on the plants and berries, as it does not spray the entire plant with water and also limits water to unwanted weeds.

 Speaking of berries, the farm grows a wide variety, including six varieties of red raspberries, 3 varieties of black raspberries, 6 varieties of blackberries, marion berries, boysenberries, blueberries, and strawberries.
 He sells most of his berries directly to markets locally in Portland and along the coast.
 You can walk into many stories in the local Portland area and find berries and jams straight from Sturm’s farm.
 The farm also distributes to the nearby states of Idaho, Utah, and Washington.

 For black raspberries, the picking season is limited to three weeks in July, which is shorter than most other berries.
 During this time, black raspberries are harvested, sorted, cleaned, and put onto a refrigerated truck within an hour of being picked.
 Within 6-12 hours the berries are taken to a nearby facility where they are individually flash frozen and packaged.
 It takes less than 24 hours for the berries to go from fresh picked to frozen and packaged in consumer-ready bags.

-The Sturms have partnered with OBBP since 2007 and the project is continuing with good success in 2011.
-Sturm’s Berry Farm provides a safe haven for the bees to thrive and pollinate cane berry bushes, and according to the researchers involved, “it is clear that these bees are doing well” in their new home.
+The Sturms have partnered with OBBP since 2007 and Sturm’s Berry Farm continues to provide a safe haven for the bees to thrive and pollinate cane berry bushes.
+According to the researchers involved, “it is clear that these bees are doing well” in their new home.